 Hormonal raccoons are a vengeful, conniving sort.
 First and foremost, they’re likely to bite when their ire’s been raised, but their penchant for payback is deeply layered.
 They become very vindictive and repot house plants, remove buttons from clothing, move belongings to other locations, pee on your valuables, flip over water bowls, and dump out the contents of bookcases.

 And you thought your ex was petty?

 Good Luck Finding a Sitter

-You’ll be hard-pressed to find a loyal friend willing to watch after your raccoon, since most rational human beings go the other way at the first site of these pests.
+Sadly, a good raccoon sitter is difficult to find.
+You’ll be hard-pressed to find a loyal friend or family members willing to watch after your raccoon, since most rational human beings go the other way at the first site of these pests.

 So, get comfortable with your raccoon friend every waking minute of the day.
 It’s not like you can leave them at home alone—lest your living room be colourfully decorated by the fruits of your raccoon’s toxic bowel movements.

 Listen… Just Don’t